AwpData/School-Program/README.md

 # School-Program
-Keep track of the courses in your school and the students enrolled
+You can create courses, and add students to them.
+More to come.